Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 - Limited Policy Customization: Other big insurers offer specific add-ons that State Farm does not, such as gap insurance or new car replacement.

-#7 – Nationwide: Best for Strong Financials
+#7 – Nationwide: Best for Financial Stability

 Pros

-- Strong Financial Stability: AM Best has given Nationwide an A+ rating, indicating its financial stability and consistent ability to pay claims.
+- Strong Financial Stability: A.M.
+Best has given Nationwide an A+ rating, indicating its financial stability and consistent ability to pay claims.

 Cons